-- Foreigners born in Spain and adults residing in the country for three consecutive years.
+- Foreigners born in Spain and adults residing in the country for 3 consecutive years.

 - Citizens of Spanish descent.

-- Adults under the care of the Spanish state for three consecutive years.
+- Adults under the care of the Spanish state for 3 consecutive years.

-- Foreigners who have made a significant contribution to the economic, scientific or cultural progress and increasing the prestige of Spain abroad.
+- Foreigners who have made a significant contribution to the economic, scientific or cultural progress, and increase the prestige of Spain abroad.

-Permanent residence permit is renewed every five years.
+A permanent residence permit is renewed every 5 years.

-Any application for a residence permit or its extension must be accompanied by the following required documents for a residence permit:
+Any application for a residence permit or its extension must be accompanied by the following required documents:

-- Three photographs in color on a white background.
+- 3 photographs in color on a white background.

-- accreditation in the field of employment, as well as sufficient financial resources to meet the needs of the family, such as health care, if its members are not covered by social security;
+- Accreditation in the field of employment as well as sufficient financial resources to meet the needs of the family such as health care if members are not covered by social security.

-- in case of spousal reunification, a signed declaration that the other spouse does not reside in Spain.
+- For spousal reunification, a signed declaration that the other spouse does not reside in Spain.

 There are certain rules to obtain a residence permit in Spain for residents of Russia.
 To obtain a residence permit, you must submit documents to the Spanish Consulate in Moscow or St. Petersburg.

-For the initial entry into the country, a national residence visa is required for foreigners, type D, which is subsequently reissued into a residence permit.
+For the initial entry into the country, a national residence visa is required for foreigner -, type D - that is subsequently reissued into a residence permit.

 To obtain a D visa, the following documents are submitted to the Spanish Consulate in your country:

-Insurance in Spain for a residence permit is issued in Spanish or English.
+Insurance in Spain for a residence permit is done in Spanish or English.
 Only printed characters and symbols are used in this document.
 The insurance contract must contain the following information:

 It is allowed to provide both the original insurance policy and its copy.

-Applications for a temporary residence permit submitted for the first time must be accompanied by the following documents for a residence permit in Spain:
+Applications for a temporary residence permit submitted for the first time must be accompanied by the following documents:

 - A valid visa.
 Except as provided in subparagraphs 2 (b), (c) and (d) and 3 of Article 41 of the Aliens Law and in accordance with Articles 49 and 51.5 of the Aliens Law.
 In the case of a visa-free regime, the application is accompanied by documents or supporting evidence that the applicant is included in one of the cases provided for in Article 49.2 of the aforementioned rules.